Choosing A Dog Groomer

 However, if you've never owned a dog before, or you're an experienced pet owner but you've never used a groomer before, you may be a little uncertain about where to begin!

-I recommend you try to get a referral from friends or a fellow dog walker, or contact your local veterinary practice to see if they can recommend a reliable professional dog groomer.
+The ideal way is to get a referral from friends or a fellow dog walker, or contact your local veterinary practice to see if they can recommend a reliable professional dog groomer.

 • Find out how many years they've been grooming, and what specific experience they have with the Cocker Spaniel breed.